-Reporting Year: 2023

-Applicant background Number of new Percentage of all

-students new students

-(A) Past higher education study 11 41%

-(includes a bridging or enabling course) 11 41%

-(B) Past vocational education and training (VET) study 6 22%

-(C) Work and life experience

-(Admitted on the basis of previous achievement other than 10 37%

-the above)

-(D) Recent secondary education:

-Admitted solely on the basis of ATAR N1/A N1/A

-(regardless of whether this includes the impact of N/A N/A

-adjustment factors such as equity or subject bonus points)

-Admitted where both ATAR and additional criteria were

-considered N/A N/A

-(e.g. portfolio, audition, extra test, early offer conditional

-on minimum ATAR)

-Admitted on the basis of other criteria only and ATAR was

-not a factor

-(e.g. special consideration, audition alone, schools N/A N/A

-recommendation scheme with no minimum ATAR

-requirement)

-International students 12 44%

-All students 27 100%
+Reporting Year: 2024 Applicant background Number of new students Percentage of all new students (A) Past higher education study N/A N/A (includes a bridging or enabling course) IN/A IN/A (B) Past vocational education and training (VET) study N/A N/A (C) Work and life experience (Admitted on the basis of previous achievement other than N/A N/A the above) (D) Recent secondary education: Admitted solely on the basis of ATAR N1/A NI/A (regardless of whether this includes the impact of N/A adjustment factors such as equity or subject bonus points) Admitted where both ATAR and additional criteria were considered N/A N/A (e.g. portfolio, audition, extra test, early offer conditional N/A N/A on minimum ATAR) Admitted on the basis of other criteria only and ATAR was not a factor NI/A N/A (e.g. special consideration, audition alone, schools N/A IN/A recommendation scheme with no minimum ATAR requirement) International students N/A N/A All students N/A N/A